techClick/emojis.search/README.md

 # By Ikechi Anya.

 An application that let's you search through an emoji list.

-This was very interesting to work on.
+Developing this was very interesting, then again React is always interesting :-).